thoughtworksarts/thoughtworksarts.github.io/app/_posts/2018-08-23-recognizing-facial-expressions-machine-learning.markdown

 As the lead developer on that project, I worked with a team to help Karen to create a new version of her [emotionally responsive film experience, RIOT](https://thoughtworksarts.io/projects/riot/).
 We built EmoPy from the ground up to handle the emotion recognition requirements [of the RIOT system](https://github.com/thoughtworksarts/riot).

 {% include image file='karen-palmer.jpg'
-   caption='Karen Palmer using the EmoPy toolkit in her artwork' %}
+   alt='Karen Palmer pointing at a projection screen with lists of human emotions against numerical values' caption='Karen Palmer using the EmoPy toolkit in her artwork' %}

 EmoPy is published as an open source project, helping to increase public access to a technology which is often locked behind closed doors.
 In [this follow-up article](/blog/emopy-emotional-expression-toolkit) I explain more about the creation of the EmoPy toolkit, and explain why and how you might use it in your own projects.